BahmanMirheidari/AdReSSo_Sheffield/README.md

 #### wav2vec2.0 based end-to-end ASR system
+Wav2vec2.0 as an end-to-end ASR paradigm was used for both the audio transcription and the acoustic feature extraction.
+For extracting the acoustic features from the wav2vec2.0 structure, the transformer layers' outputs were extracted as the acoustic representations of the input waveform segments.
+The pre-trained model (https://huggingface.co/facebook/wav2vec2-large-960h-lv60-self) is adapted on the IVA dataset.

 ### Models
 We have trained five models, codes and outputs are inside the folders Model1, Model2, Model3, Model4, and Model5